 How are Bee and Wasp Stings Different?

-It is important to be able to identify stinging insects on your property in Knoxville so that you understand the risks associated with being stung by them.
+We all know that bee and wasp stings are painful, but did you know there are some key differences between them?
+It is important to be able to identify stinging insects on your property so that you understand the risks associated with being stung by them.
 Read on for expert advice about bees, wasps, and their stings from the experienced technicians at Russell’s Pest Control.

-Wasp Stings Versus Bee Stings
+Wasp Stings vs Bee Stings

 Sometimes, bee and wasp stings can feel almost identical in their strength and symptoms.
 Although they are quite comparable in results, they work very differently.
 There are three main differences: